The ultimate combo of chocolate and caramel come together in this delicious Chocolate Dulce de Leche Cake.

 Fat Daddio’s is renowned for manufacturing high quality, professional bakeware.
 They have a seemingly endless variety of cake pans and baking tools.
 Literally anything you could ever need or want.
 This family owned company has been around for decades and they are the go-to brand for professional pastry chefs and bakeries.

-I’ve been using Fat Daddio’s products for as long as I can remember and they are my favourite brand when it comes to bakeware.
+I’ve been using Fat Daddio’s products for as long as I can remember and they are my favorite brand when it comes to bakeware.
 I specifically love their cake pans over any others I’ve tried, as they are sturdier and bake more evenly.
 Just look at those perfect, even layers!

 Cleanup is a breeze too!
-The most used Fat Daddio’s products in my kitchen are the 6″ cake pans (shown below) and the cake lifter (which makes transferring cakes from the turntable to a cake stand a much less stressful endeavour).
+The most used Fat Daddio’s products in my kitchen are the 6″ cake pans (shown below) and the cake lifter (which makes transferring cakes from the turntable to a cake stand a much less stressful endeavor).

 Fat Daddio’s doesn’t sell directly to consumers, but you can easily find their products online on Amazon or Golda’s Kitchen.
-If you happen to live in Vancouver, my favourite place to get them is at the Gourmet Warehouse.
+If you happen to live in Vancouver, my favorite place to get them is at the Gourmet Warehouse.

 This Chocolate Dulce de Leche Cake is a new fave.
 I used my standard chocolate cake recipe (why mess with a good thing, right?) and paired it with a silky Dulce de Leche brown sugar buttercream.
-I used dark brown sugar instead of regular granulated sugar in the buttercream, because I wanted to enhance both the color and flavour.
+I used dark brown sugar instead of regular granulated sugar in the buttercream, because I wanted to enhance both the color and flavor.

 I wanted a rich caramel color to the buttercream, and I knew that 1/4 cup of Dulce de Leche wouldn’t be enough to do that.
-The brown sugar also adds to the caramel flavour.
+The brown sugar also adds to the caramel flavor.
 It’s truly delicious.

 Now, I went the easy route and used store-bought Dulce de Leche sauce.
 Partly because I had some in my fridge from this Dark Chocolate Ganache Tart, and partly because I’m lazy.
 It’s actually really easy to make Dulce de Leche at home.
 All you need is a can of sweetened condensed milk, a pot, some water, and time.
 I went with the leftover stuff I had, but you can make your own if you prefer!

 The rich chocolate cake and silky caramel buttercream go so well together.
 Who doesn’t love a good chocolate and caramel combo, right??
-I amped up the flavour even more by drizzling Dulce de Leche over each slice.
+I amped up the flavor even more by drizzling Dulce de Leche over each slice.
 Pure heaven right there!